Shopping at Dollar Tree can be a great budget hack. If you know how to clip coupons and find the gems, you can save a lot of money on everyday items.

 Just to be safe, you’ll want to keep the original packaging — they’ll need the barcode on the back.

-Even DollarTree.com orders can’t be returned or refunded.
+7. Even online DollarTree.com orders can’t be returned or refunded.

-Even if your DollarTree.com items arrived damaged, or your order is incomplete, Dollar Tree won’t refund your money (even your shipping) — they’ll replace the items for free or give you future store credit.
+Even if your DollarTree.com items arrived damaged, or your order is incomplete, Dollar Tree won’t refund your money (even your shipping).

 For more help, you can also call their 24/7 Customer Order Support Center at (877) 530-8733.

-But just for your own information, customers may return items to Family Dollar for exchange or a refund up to 30 days after the date of purchase (with receipt).
+But if you’re trying to decide where to shop in the first place, Family Dollar’s return policy is more liberal.
+Customers may return items to Family Dollar for exchange or a refund up to 30 days after the date of purchase (with receipt.)

 Did you know that Dollar Tree accepts coupons?
 They accept manufacturer coupons — both printable and newspaper.
 You can use one manufacturer coupon per item in store.